 The two books couldn’t seem more different, as I said.
 Yet, when I set aside Without You, There Is No Us after just having finished Random Family a week earlier, I was struck by just how much the people in them had in common.
 They are all struggling through lives with meager options; both books are filled with “young people trying to outrun their destinies,” in the words of one of the books’ publishers.
 They are confronted by social structures that are overwhelming to any individual, and they respond predictably.
 The Bronx drifters and the North Korean student-soldiers are both trying to get by within a rigged system, to extract whatever meager advantage it allows while avoiding the worst of where the system drags them.
 The details differ — if you made a continuum labeled “order” at one end and “chaos” at the other, images of the people in these books could illustrate the respective poles — but the dynamic is the same.

-The tragedy is that, in both books, we see glimpses of the people who, under different circumstances, they could become and want to become, but will never actually become.
+The tragedy is that, in both books, we see glimpses of the people who they could become and want to become, but will never actually become.
 Beneath guarded exteriors, they mull over impossible possibilities.
 They cry over distant, broken and unfulfilled relationships.
 It’s no wonder that one word both authors throw around freely is “love.”

 I should mention that, while enjoyed both books, Random Family offers a completely different level of depth and complexity.
 The writer spent more than a decade with her subjects, visiting their homes and tagging along on family gatherings, emergency room visits, meetings with social service workers, and more.
 It is immersive, engrossing and unforgettable, and the writing is extremely sharp and deft.